-Conservation areas (excluding the historic core) Historic features, fixtures, fittings and natural stone surfaces should, wherever possible be conserved and enhanced and only removed or replaced on safety grounds where they represent a hazard to pedestrians.
-IN these cases a like for like replacement may be appropriate.
-The council is in the process of bringing forward a programme of conservation area appraisals and where they exist, detailed assessments of character will be included and should be taken into account1 Lanes and alleyways Reinstatement and repair work in lanes and alleys that retain historic surfaces such as stable paviours, natural stone setts and cobbles should ensure that historic material is carefully taken up, appropriately stored and relaid in position.
-Stable paviours are particularly vulnerable as they are a processed product.
-Great care needs to be exercised in lifting and storing these paviours during streetworks.
-De-cluttering The successful de-clutter campaign in the city centre should be rolled out to all priority C locations.
-Lighting Historic columns should be retained wherever practical and possible and replacement columns should be human in scale except on major traffic routes.
-Columns should be no taller than historic columns.
-As and when resources permit, existing sodium luminaires should be retrofitted with LED units.
-I There are ten adopted conservation area appraisals including the historic core: Towthorpe; Strensall village; Race Course and Terry's; Strensall Railway buildings; Heslington; Fulford village; Fulford Road; Castle Piccadilly.
-Others are planned for 2014 - 2015.
-Part Four: Guidance Surfaces Traditional materials Footways Natural 'riven' (hand cut) English Pennine sandstone flags, generally random large slabs laid in staggered rows (stretcher bond).Original paving in the city centre has, since the 1980s at least, been supplemented by re-used material from other parts of the city (comparative analysis between English Pennine sandstone surviving in George Pace's time and the present in Bishophill exemplifies this point1).
-Poorer quality re-used riven flags from recycling centres have been used in some instances e.g. Parliament Street2.
-Diamond sawn English Pennine sandstone from the Lancashire 'Scoutmoor' quarry is increasingly being used for new schemes (e.g. Museum Street and Station Rise3).
+An awful utility company reinstatement of a historic cobbled surface at King's Staith Key message Any planned activity in a street or space, whether it is a minor carriageway repair, a festival or the siting of a street trading pitch should at all times consider access and mobility issues, impact on heritage assets and their settings, quality outcomes, need and sustainability.
+Part Three: Analysis & Guidance Surfaces Traditional materials Footways Natural 'riven' (hand cut) English Pennine sandstone flags, generally random large slabs laid in staggered rows (stretcher bond).
+Original paving in the city centre has, since the 1980s at least, been supplemented by re-used material from other parts of the city (comparative analysis between English Pennine sandstone surviving in George Pace's time and the present in Bishophill exemplifies this point).
+Poorer quality re-used riven flags from recycling centres have been used in some instances e.g. Parliament Street.
+Diamond sawn English Pennine sandstone from the Lancashire 'Scoutmoor' quarry is increasingly being used for new schemes (e.g. Museum Street and Station Rise).
 Kerbs Generally narrow-top English Pennine sandstone although there are examples of larger, broad-top English Pennine sandstone being used.
 Cumbrian and Scottish granite kerbs dating from the mid-19th century are more common and variably sourced granite kerbs are increasingly being used to replace pre-cast concrete in priority locations.
 Carriageways Stone setts, English Pennine sandstone being the most common, survive from the mid-19th century onwards.
-Cumbrian and Scottish granite and Northumbrian basalt is often intermixed (e.g., College Street) and in some cases was the only material (e.g..
-Micklegate4).
+Cumbrian and Scottish granite and Northumbrian basalt is often intermixed (e.g..
+College Street) and in some cases was the only material (e.g..
+Micklegate).
 Riverine and Glacial cobbles survive principally in lanes, alleys and backyard access routes.
 Cobbles are also a distinctive feature along the margins of gateway streets.
 Located between the carriageway and pavement, cobble margins replaced grass verges in the mid-19th century.
 English Pennine sandstone flags are used on the Stonegate carriageway, replacing asphalt in the 1980s for aesthetic reasons, but is particularly costly to maintain (see issues over).
 Early use of manufactured materials is represented by blue hexagonal paviours - sometimes as carriageway edging (e.g..
 Trinity Lane) and surfacing of back lanes and alleys from the late 19th century (e.g..
 Southbank).
 Blue bricks are used for drainage channels at the carriageway edge, and also for the surfacing of alleys, yards and back lanes.
 Traditional materials are a very distinctive component of the public realm, contributing substantially to the character of the city.
 This is particularly important in areas away from the historic core where there has been far less attention given to like-for-like repair and replacement.
-Northumbrian basalt from Whin sill. - pers. comm, Sir Ron Cook.

 Traditional riven English Pennine sandstone flags in Bishophill.
-Note in this case the the blue/grey brick drainage kerb is concrete. channel
+Note in this case the sandstone kerb.
+Also note kerb is concrete.

-Diamond sawn English Pennine sandstone flags in Aldwark with a broad-top English Pennine sandstone kerb.
-Also note
+Diamond sawn English Pennine sandstone flags in Aldwark with a broad-top English Pennine the blue/grey brick drainage channel